CrowdStrike/logscale-community-content/Log-Sources/README.md

   - Stage, Commit and create a Pull Request.
 Refer to [Stage, Commit and PR](#stage-commit-and-pr) for the required steps

-## Creating and Submitting Packages
+## Creating, Build and Submitting Packages
 Packages are generally considered to be more "complete" in the sense that they generally includes multiple queries, dashboards, etc. We highly recommend that you contribute/update Packges from the Git commandline via bash or zsh shell with the supplied packaging shell script.

 If the Log Source does not exist follow the [Create a New Log Source](#create-a-new-log-source) steps below to create the appropriate folder structure